Learn about the various GST issues that need to be worked through in relation to land.

 you can or should, register for GST, although simple on its face, has become more complicated.
 Then, once registered, determining

-impact of GST must be understood for an increasing number of property owners and how they apply can change in seemingly similar
+GST must be understood for an increasing number of property owners and how it applies can change in seemingly similar situations.

 Airbnb, the GST rules can have a significant impact which must be understood.